Superconducting Diode Effect in Weak Localization Regime: Method

 where $\mu =\rm R,A$ and $j=1$ or $3$.
 In the following, $f^{\rm R(A)}_{j\eps\pm}$ is referred to as \textit{spectral function}.
-In the calculation of Eq.~(\ref{UsadelS}), the retarded and advanced parts are not independent.
+Note that this spectral function $f^{\rm R(A)}_{j\eps\pm}$ is different from the Fermi distribution function.
+The retarded and advanced spectral functions are not actually independent.
 Otherwise, irregular divergences appear in the left-hand side of Eq.~(\ref{UsadelS}).
-This argument is explained in detail in Supplemental Material~\cite{Sup}.
+This argument is explained in detail in the top section of Appendix \hyperref[AppendixD]{D}.
 We find that all irregular terms vanish if the following condition holds: